How do I get to the glacier?

 Should we tip our guide?

 Absolutely!
 Tipping your guide shows your appreciation.
 Guides do their best to keep you safe on the ice, they provide you with accurate and fascinating information about the glacier, and make hiking the glacier a memorable and fun experience.
-Just like the restaurant industry, a 20% tip is appropriate and appreciated.
+Just like the restaurant industry, a 20% tip off of the $100 price is appropriate and appreciated.

 What should I wear?